Mothers and fathers can be a godly influence on their children

 As you read these funny statements, I am pretty sure you saw how observant kids are.
 They are like a human sponge, picking up what is said and done around them, especially from their families.
 Yet, what isn't so funny is when children see and hear things that teach them sinful behaviors!
 Children will be trained by whom and what they are around the most!

-So what is a child’s strongest influence?
-God’s Word makes it very clear - his or her parents!
-The principle that parents are the most important authority figure in a child’s life is clearly stated in the Ten Commandments, as well as throughout the Bible.
+So what is a child's strongest influence?
+God's Word makes it very clear - his or her parents!
+The principle that parents are the most important authority figure in a child's life is clearly stated in the Ten Commandments, as well as throughout the Bible (Ephesians 6:1-4 & Colossians 3:20-21).
 Exodus 20:12 says,

 We see in scripture how God created the family to be a child's most important influence.
 In the loving environment of a family, the child should be nurtured, cared for, protected and trained.
 God even uses the concept of the family throughout His Word, to teach us about relationships - with Him and each other.

-Kinda of scary to think how much influence we have with our kids!
-Isn’t it?
+It is scary to think how much influence we have with our kids!
+Isn't it?
 And we should be very afraid because we can affect our children in many very negative ways.
-What we need to do is, let this healthy fear drive us to do what God wants, then we will be doing what is right in our own lives, and training our children to do the same.
-If this fear doesn’t compel you to God, then chances are you are being an ungodly example in your children’s life.
+What we need to do is, let this healthy fear drive us to do what God wants - in our own lives and our children's lives.
+If this fear doesn't compel you toward God and what he wants, then chances are you are being an ungodly example in your children's life.
 Some of you might think this is a harsh statement, but scripture tells us you are either letting God or your sinful nature direct your life.
-(There doesn’t seem to be a middle ground in scripture.)
+(There doesn't seem to be a middle ground in scripture.)

 What I say is this: let the (God's) Spirit direct your lives, and you will not satisfy the desires of the human (sinful) nature.
 For what our human nature wants is opposed to what the Spirit wants, and what the Spirit wants is opposed to what our human nature wants.
 These two are enemies, and this means that you cannot do what you want to do.
 Galatians 5:16-17 GNT

-So you are either influencing your kids with God’s understanding, wisdom and power, or you are influencing them with your own.
-I don’t know about you, but my reasoning can be so off-the-wall and counterproductive at times.
+This means you are either influencing your kids with God's understanding, wisdom and power, or you are influencing them with your own.
+I don't know about you, but my reasoning can be so off-the-wall and counterproductive at times.
 This is because of my lack of understanding and wisdom, as well as my weariness, hormones, sin and so on.
-God’s reasoning is always prefect.
-Who do you want to influence you kids?
+God's reasoning is always prefect.
+Who do you want to influence your kids?
+Yes, being a parent isn't for cowards; so seek God and He will lead you to be the parent He wants you to be (Matthew 7:7-11).

 Jesus answered, "The foremost is, 'Hear, O Israel!
 The Lord our God is one Lord; and you shall love the Lord your God with all your heart, and with all your soul, and with all your mind, and with all your strength.'"
 Mark 12:29-30 NASB®